 - Hard to reposition: Self-adhesive tiles are very sticky.
 You need to get your placement right because they are difficult to shift around.
 "Difficult" is putting it nicely; usually, they are impossible to move.
 By contrast, floor tile adhesive has a long working time, usually up to a full day and night, and this allows for repositioning.

 - Curling up: Self-adhesive, peel-and-stick tiles have a bad habit of loosening and curling up at the edges at some point weeks or months after installation.
 Tiles adhered with floor tile adhesive, though, rarely loosen and curl up by themselves.

-- Subfloor/underlayment must be perfect.
-Self-adhesive tiles require perfectly smooth, dry underlayments to prevent later problems.
+- Subfloor/underlayment must be perfect: Self-adhesive tiles require perfectly smooth, dry underlayments to prevent later problems.
 When using glue-down vinyl, the separate adhesive can cover minor imperfections, making it possible to apply the flooring to less-than-perfect surfaces—though you should always prep the subfloor thoroughly and use levelers and putty to fix any imperfections you find before installation.

 Floating Luxury Vinyl vs. Glue-Down Tiles

-The tongue-and-groove system used in luxury vinyl tile (LVT) and luxury vinyl plank flooring is great in principle since the pieces are designed to lock in place.
+The tongue-and-groove system used in luxury vinyl tile and luxury vinyl plank flooring is great in principle since the pieces are designed to lock in place.
 In practice, though, these floors can be nearly impossible to disassemble if you need to make repairs or replace a single tile or plank.
 Glue-down tiles, on the other hand, are relatively easy to remove by applying heat to loosen the adhesive.

 And the relatively high cost of luxury vinyl compared to glue-down tiles can't be denied.
 Glue-down vinyl tiles have a notable advantage when it comes to the budget.

 Misconceptions About Tile Adhesive

-Some people shy away from glue-down flooring because of the odor, the toxicity of the material, and the messiness.
+Some people shy away from glue-down flooring because of the odor and the messiness.
 In reality, the smell is not very strong, and it easily dissipates.
-Messiness concerns can be curbed by using a latex-based, water-soluble floor adhesive for easy cleanup.
-VOC levels in modern tile adhesives are much lower than
+Messiness concerns can be curbed by using a latex-based, water-soluble floor adhesive for an easy cleanup.